-Quintel is a small company, and your contributions as a developer can therefore have a huge impact.
+As the team is small, your work will typically be diverse.
 Developers at Quintel may one day be working on application code calculating energy flows or network loads, and on the next will be crafting beautiful front-end user experiences.

-Much of our work is open-source and can be viewed on the company GitHub account.
+Most of our work is open-source and can be viewed on the company GitHub account.

 Please send your resume and a short motivation letter to firstname.lastname@example.org.